AstraZeneca/NESS/README.md

 # Configuration
 A yaml config file for each dataset (e.g., cora.yaml) must be saved under the "./config/" directory.
-The name of these yaml files need to match to the name of the dataset.
+The name of config file needs to match the name of the dataset.

 # Training
 You can train the model using any supported dataset.